Rich Europeans urged to free up cash holdings

 European clients would need to look further afield if they want to preserve the value of their wealth, he said.

 "Clients typically have a huge home bias ... (but) the need to diversify to get access to growth has never been bigger.
-The environment for 'govies' (government bonds) has never been less favorable."
+The environment for 'govies' (government bonds) has never been less favourable."

 One market bright spot is commercial real estate, said Weir, particularly in what she called "gateway cities" such as London, New York and Frankfurt.
 Spain, too, has begun to attract investors again after years of plunging prices.